PranavPatel292/project-euler-107/README.md

 The initial solution I thought I would use was simple BFS or DFS, as it would traverse all the edges and nodes to find the minimum and then use that to construct the solution.

 However, some Google search and AI help later, I found that it could be simplified by an algorithm called `Kruskal`'s algorithm.
 This is basically a `Minimum Spanning Tree (MST)` problem.
-Kruskal's algorithm does the following in plain language:
+Here is what Kruskal's algorithm does the following in plain language:

 1. Sort all edges by weight, smallest first
 2. Go through them one by one
 3. For each edge, if connecting it doesn't create a cycle, keep it
-4. If it would create a cycle, skip it
+4. If cycle, skip it
-5. Stop when all nodes are connected
+5. Stop when all nodes are visted/connected

 This is exactly what we need.
 We start with the minimum weight edge and select it.
 If it doesn't form a cycle we keep it, otherwise we ignore it.
 We keep doing this for all edges.